AlgyJr/ios_guides/Multithreading-in-iOS.md

 - The `maxConcurrentOperationCount` property allows you to set a limit on how many operations may run concurrently in a given queue.
 Setting this to 1, implies your queue will be serial (queing order may not be preserved, as operations only run when their `ready` flag is set to true).
 If this property isn't set, it defaults to `NSOperationQueueDefaultMaxConcurrentOperationCount`, which is dictated by system conditions.
 - By default, all operations that are ready (`ready` property is true) are run when added to a queue.
 You can halt all execution on a queue by setting the `suspended` property to true.

-`NSoperation`s become really powerful when you separate them out into operation subclasses.
+`NSOperation`s become really powerful when you separate them out into operation subclasses.
 To demonstrate this, let's make a wallpaper resizing operation.
 We'll need to subclass a [custom wrapper](https://gist.github.com/Jasdev/ba9f03747086d4939e55) of `NSOperation` that has the proper KVO notifications in place (see 'Subclassing Notes' in the [docs](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/)).

 ```swift
 class ResizeImageOperation: Operation {